blackflux/object-scan/README.md

 - `key` is the key that the function is called for (respects `joined` option).
 - `value` is the value for that key.
 - `parents` is an array containing all parents as `[parent, grandparent, ...]`.
 Excludes arrays if `useArraySelector` is false.
-- `isMatch` is true if exactly matched by at least one needle.
+- `isMatch` is true if the last targeting needle exists and is non-excluding.
-- `matchedBy` are all needles matching the key exactly and are matches.
+- `matchedBy` are all non-excluding needles targeting the key.
-- `excludedBy` are all needles matching the key exactly and are exclusions.
+- `excludedBy` are all excluding needles targeting the key.
 - `traversedBy` are all needles involved in traversing the key.

 #### filterFn